 - Complete lack of orgasm (15% to 24%)

-Determining which factors are affecting your ability to enjoy your sexuality can be very difficult and will require great patience on the part of you, your partner, and your health care provider.
-Sexual dysfunction can afflict both sexes.
+It can be very difficult to figure out what’s affecting your ability to enjoy your sexuality.
+It may take patience on the part of you, your partner, and your doctor.
+Sexual dysfunction can affect both sexes.